truenary/retack_pkg_php/README.md

 ## Installation

-You can install the RetackSDK via Composer (assuming it's published on Packagist):
+You can install the RetackSDK via Composer:

 ```bash
 composer require retack/retack-sdk